dlhaines/google_groups_gem/README.md

 ## Usage

-TODO: Write usage instructions here
+The default.yml.TEMPLATE file should be copied to a .yml file and the path and file name to appropriate Google service account json credentials should be added.

+A test file is available (`bundle exec rake test`) but it is specific to the original project and may require changes as may the default.yml file.

+See the test file for examples of how to write code to use the gem.

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+These instructions assume you are using _bundler_.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 To generate a gem for local testing run:

     bundle exec rake build

-Other projects can reference this gem build in the Gemfile file via the :path option
+Other projects can reference this gem via the path or git options.
+E.g.
+ * `gem "ggb", :path => "<local checkout of>/google_groups_gem"`
+ * `gem 'ggb', :git => "https://github.com/tl-its-umich-edu/google_groups_gem.git", :tag => '<tag>'`

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/ggb.
+Bug reports and pull requests are welcome on GitHub for https://github.com/tl-its-umich-edu/google_groups_gem.